SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 `#include <vector>`
 `using std::vector;`

-This should not affect your solution, but note that outwith this assignment you should use the regular std vector implementation where appropriate.
+Outwith this assignment you should use the regular std vector implementation where appropriate.

-# Buy low, sell high [4 marks]
+# Buy low, sell high

 The price of a given commodity, can be represented by a vector of prices.
 For instance: